 How to Make the Custard Filling

 - Make the Custard Filling: To make custard filling, whisk cream, sugar, yolks, milk and cornflour till smooth.
-Stir over medium-low heat till thick enough to coat pot thinly or back of the spoon.
+Stir over medium-low heat until thick enough to coat pot thinly or back of the spoon.
 This could be around 10 – 12 minutes.
 Do NOT leave the custard unattended and keep stirring the entire time to avoid forming lumps.
 Worst comes to worst, if lumps formed, pass the mixture in the strainer to remove the lumps.
 Place the pot in water-bath (pan with cold water) to stop cooking.
 Add vanilla extract and stir.
-Stir till mixture is half-cool.
-Leave to cool completely.
+Stir until the mixture is half-cool.
+Cover and leave to cool completely.
 Do NOT leave uncover as this will dry the top, and a “film” or “skin” will form.

 - Bake till crust is brown, and custard is burnt and just stops bubbling.
 This takes about 45 – 50 minutes.
 The browning of the top will happen in the last 10 minutes of baking.
 Rotate the tray midway the baking time as necessary so that all tarts brown evenly.

 - Reheating – Re-heat tarts on a baking tray at 300°C for 10 minutes.
 Pastry would turn soggy after 5 minutes, then crisp up nicely after another 5 minutes or so.
 Custard would be creamy and smooth but a bit sunken.